Features of Java

 10. Scalability : J2SE 5.0 assures a significant increase in scalability by improving the startup time and reducing the amount of memory used in Java 2 runtime environment.

-11. Monitoring and Manageability : Java supports a number of APIs, such as JVM Monitoring and Management API, Sun Management Platform Extension, Logging, Monitoring and Management Interface, and Java Management Extension (JMX) to monitor and manage java applications.
+11. Monitoring and Manageability : Java supports several APIs, such as JVM Monitoring and Management API, Sun Management Platform Extension, Logging, Monitoring, and Management Interface, and Java Management Extension (JMX) to monitor and manage Java applications.

-12. Desktop Client : J2SE 5.0 provides enhanced features to meet the requirements and challenges of the java desktop client users.
-It provides an improved Swing look and feel called Ocean .
+12. Desktop Client : J2SE 5.0 provides enhanced features to meet the requirements and challenges of the Java desktop client users.
+It provides an improved Swing look and feels called Ocean.
 This feature is mainly used for developing graphics applications that require OpenGL hardware acceleration.